flerro/harbour-instasaver/README.md

 ## Changelog

+1.0 - 08/07/2014
+- Application is always activated on URL submission from cover to correctly detect Clipboard changes
+- Consistent dialog handling
+- New preference: Minimize app on submission success
+- code refactoring

 0.2 - 28/06/2014
 - If no URL in clipboard when submitting from cover, the main dialog is activated (can be disabled in preferences)
 - Added an option to always popup the main dialog when submitting from cover